skihappy/skihappy.github.io/blog/how to cure hording junk syndrome.md

 The piles of junk around curbside communities is a familiar site.
 No one likes it, inside or outside the encampments.
-The reason it happens is simply the lack of any other resources but the trash and refuse, plenty of that in our society.
+The reason it happens, besides illegal dumping, is simply the lack of any other resources but the trash and refuse, plenty of that in our society.

 So, we are building a beautiful cob village, about to be overrun by ugly junk.
 At the end of evolution, we simply created another ugly camp and proved futility of our own efforts.
 Well be a laughingstock and donations will dry up.